Bread05/Epicgamergaminggamergame/README.md

 OH! no worries.
 It did seem like something may have bene missing.
 Once you update it again let me know i wanna check it out !

+I tried it again my dude, it did not work =[ sad face. will you upload again so i can try tomorrow? it says that it cannot open because it is not valid.
+I AM CONFUSED.
+Anyway, let me know ! talk to you soon !